An editorial · Vol. I · Boca Raton, FL · 2026

 It starts with a fiduciary advisor and a Monte Carlo simulation showing a 70% probability of portfolio survival over 30 years — and the advisor saying, "I'd like to get that to 95%."

-The standby HECM Line of Credit, established before it is needed and held in reserve, is one of the few tools that materially shifts that probability.
-In a bear-market year the client draws from home equity instead of selling assets.
-The portfolio gets time to recover.
-The academic research has shown this same finding for fifteen years.
+The standby HECM Line of Credit, established before it is needed and held in reserve, is one tool that can shift that probability in some cases.
+In a bear-market year the client may draw from home equity instead of selling assets, giving the portfolio time to recover.
+This approach to managing sequence-of-returns risk has been examined in academic and industry research over the past decade-plus; whether it fits a specific household depends on the individual situation.

 This isn't a desperation tool.
 It's a portfolio longevity tool sophisticated advisors are using right now.